openkim/developer-platform/docker/config/instructions/README.txt

                   B. Where do results and errors end up?
                   C. How can I iteratively develop a KIM Item and rerun it?
                   D. What about dependencies between Tests?
-  Section V   - Automatic generation of KIM Tests from templates Section VI  - Command-line utilities
+  Section V   - Automatic generation of KIM Tests and Reference Data from templates Section VI  - Command-line utilities
                   A. kimitems
                        Used for searching through the official repository of